NEWS FOR JULY

 The best managed fishing on the whole of the Frome.

-Your fishing guide - John Ball
+Your fishing guide - Malcolm Price

 Fishing advice and flies